mdwhatcott/testing/README.md

 	    suite should be treated as an integration test suite, avoiding parallelism and utilizing shared fixtures to allow reuse of potentially expensive resources.

-	func (Opt) LongRunning() Option
-	    LongRunning signals to Run that the provided fixture is long-running and should be skipped entirely in the case that testing.Short() returns true.

 	func (Opt) ParallelFixture() Option
 	    ParallelFixture signals to Run that the provided fixture instance can be